-A history of Halloween on Church Street in Toronto
+A brief history of Halloween on Church Street in Toronto

 Church Street has become Toronto's unofficial Halloween destination.
 Every year, it transforms into a pedestrian-only boulevard packed with people in outrageous and inventive costumes.
 It's a party, regardless of the weather and what day Halloween lands on.
 Work night?
 Who cares!